RikaGoldberg/quartzv4/content/articles/The Ownership Economy 2022 – Variant.md

 tags:
 - seed
 ---
+#toprocess
 https://variant.fund/articles/the-ownership-economy-2022/?curius=1599

+This regurgitated enough.
+It's also idealistic because speculation is rampant with tokens #fleetingnotes

 ### Highlights
-Simply put: the products and services that will define web3—and the next generation of the internet—are those that transform users into owners.
-We call this the ownership economy.
+**Simply put: the products and services that will define web3—and the next generation of the internet—are those that transform users into owners.
+We call this the ownership economy.**

 Still, identifying this phenomenon isn’t always simple, or obvious.
 That’s because ownership manifests across a spectrum of experiences that range in user effort, responsibility and degree of collectivity.